Note: Pawpaw Trees have a long taproot. Because of this we grow ours in deep pots and ship in the pots to protect the roots.

 Pawpaw seeds should never be allowed to dry out after collecting.

 The seed must be cold stratified (in a closed up zip-lock bag containing a small amount of damp sphagnum moss) for 90-120 days at 32-40°F. When started in a greenhouse, germination should occur in about 7 weeks.
-If the seeds are field planted during autumn, they will come up around July or August the following year.
+If the seeds are field planted during autumn, they will come up mid-late summer the following year.

 Asimina Triloba may be propagated from softwood cuttings if extra steps are taken (such as providing irregular misting, bottom heat of about 80°F and 14hrs. of light per day).